johnrandazzo/surv_nflrb/READMEEEE.md

     Gamma Distribution with parameters (mu = 4.3805, sigma = .7168, Q
     = 1.694).

-2. BMI is highly significant in prediction of career length, having the largest magnitude of the three predictors in our model.
+2. BMI is highly significant in predicting career length, having the largest magnitude of the three predictors in our model.
 Players with a higher computed BMI will last longer in the league.
 Since BMI loses predictive power in terms of indicating obesity when